 Prior to the opening of the trading market in New York on April 20, 2009, PepsiCo issued a press release announcing the proposals reflected in the letters to PBG and PAS.
 The press release noted that both proposals were subject to the completion of definitive merger agreements and limited confirmatory due diligence and that each of the proposals was cross-conditioned upon the successful completion of the other transaction.
 In addition, PepsiCo indicated that it expected that PBG and PAS would each rely upon a committee of independent directors to review the proposals.
-PepsiCo also filed an amendment to its Schedule 13D filing with the SEC disclosing its April 19 proposal to acquire PAS.
-Later that day, PBG issued a press release stating that it had received a nonbinding proposal from PepsiCo and that its board of directors would review the proposal carefully and respond in due course.
+PepsiCo also filed an amendment to its Schedule 13D filing with the SEC disclosing its

+April 19 proposal to acquire PAS.
+Later that day, PBG issued a press release stating that it had received a non- binding proposal from PepsiCo and that its board of directors would review the proposal carefully and respond in due course.
 Also on April 20, 2009, PAS issued a press release stating that it had received a non-binding proposal from PepsiCo and that its board of directors would review the proposal carefully and determine the appropriate response in due course and respond in due course.

 The PBG Board held a telephonic meeting on April 20, 2009, which was attended by certain members of PBG's management, as well as representatives from Morgan Stanley and Cravath, Swaine & Moore LLP, which is referred to in this proxy statement/prospectus as Cravath, to discuss PepsiCo's April 19th proposal and potential next steps in response thereto.
 Directors Compton and Trudell were not present at the meeting.
 At that meeting, representatives from Cravath reviewed with the PBG Board its fiduciary obligations under applicable law and discussed with the PBG Board the potential formation of a special committee to evaluate PepsiCo's proposal.
-Representatives from Morgan Stanley reviewed the terms of PepsiCo's proposal, including the fact that it was conditioned upon the successful completion of the proposed transaction in respect of PAS, which was considered by Morgan Stanley to be an implicit acknowledgement by PepsiCo that each company should get the synergy benefits of PepsiCo's proposed combination.
-However, the PBG Board recognized that the cross-conditional nature of the proposals created uncertainty.
+Representatives from Morgan Stanley reviewed the terms of PepsiCo's proposal, including the fact that it was conditioned upon the successful completion of the proposed transaction in respect of PAS.
 After discussion, the PBG Board formed a Special Committee consisting of the following five independent directors: Barry H. Beracha, Ira D. Hall, Susan D. Kronick, Blythe J. McGarvie and Javier G. Teruel.
 The PBG Special Committee was formed for the purpose of: